How cigarette smoke damage to house

 Recognizing Signs of Cigarette Smoke Damage

 Cigarette smoke damage is often more than skin deep.
 One of the most noticeable signs is discoloration.
 Walls, ceilings, and even furniture can take on a yellowish-brown tint, a telltale sign of nicotine and tar buildup.
+Soot can also contribute to visible staining on surfaces.
+Painted walls are especially vulnerable, as smoke damage can cause them to start fading over time.
 This discoloration can be particularly stubborn, requiring more than just a simple wipe-down to remove.

 Persistent smoke odors are another clear indicator.
-The smell of cigarette smoke and cigarette smell can cling to carpets, curtains, and upholstery, making it challenging to eliminate.
+The cigarette smoke smell can cling to carpets, curtains, and upholstery, making it challenging to eliminate.
 This is not just an issue of unpleasant smells; it affects indoor air quality and can significantly lower the property’s value.

 Health Risks from Secondhand and Thirdhand Smoke